odoo/documentation/content/administration/upgrade.rst

         Once the upgrade platform finished upgrading the backup and uploading it on the branch, it is now in a **special mode**: each time a **commit is pushed** on the branch, a **restore operation** of the upgraded backup occurs, and an **update of all the custom modules** happens.
 This allows you to quickly iterate on your custom modules upgrade scripts.
 The log file of the upgrade process can be found at :file:`~/logs/upgrade.log` in your newly upgraded staging build.

         .. note::
             Most users of Odoo SH have custom modules installed on their database.
 In those situations, the source code of those modules must be up-to-date with the target version of Odoo before the upgrade can be performed.
-See :ref:`TODOUPG upgrade your customizations` for more information.
-It is also possible that the modules are not needed after the upgrade, refer to :ref:`TODOUPG remove unused modules` for more information.
+See :doc:`/developer/reference/upgrade` for more information.
+It is also possible that the modules are not needed after the upgrade, refer to :ref:`upgrade/remove_customizations` for more information.

     .. group-tab:: On-Premise

+        .. _upgrade/request-test-database/on-premise:

         The standard upgrade process can be initiated via the following command line on the machine where the database is hosted:
         `python <(curl -s https://upgrade.odoo.com/upgrade) test -d <your db name> -t <target version>`